-Any individual wishing to comment on the agenda or an item not on the agenda may do so by emailing Mreyes@RAPFoundation.org or calling in at the number above.
-All emailed comments must be received prior to 9:00 AM.
-Persons wishing to speak on general comments regarding non-agenda items will be called for at this time.
+Public Comments: All persons wishing to speak may contact RAP (Mreyes@RAPFoundation.org) for instructions on how to participate and be recognized at the appropriate time.
+General comments regarding non-agenda items will be called for at this time.
 Specific comments regarding agenda items will be called for during discussion of each item.
-Please be prepared to limit your Public Comment remarks to three (3) minutes.
+Please be prepared to limit your remarks to 3 minutes.